 Pour the thickened sauce over the potatoes and onions sprinkle lightly with salt and pepper, If you’d like you can sprinkle on some fresh or dried parsley for colors as well.

-- add chopped up leftover meat, veggies, etc. to sauce before pouring
+- Add chopped up leftover meat, veggies, etc. to the sauce before pouring

 © Can Stock Photo Inc. / robynmac